KaileyLiou/sigma-orionis-dbnets/README.md

 1. Collected published DBNets2.0 comparison data from the supplementary materials of the original paper.
 2. Created formatted CSV files containing the published planet and disk properties.
 3. Applied DBNets2.0 to selected Σ Orionis candidate gaps.
-4. Recorded the predicted quantities along with the associated uncertainties and confidence scores.
+4. Recorded the predicted quantities, along with their associated uncertainties and confidence scores:
 - planet mass
 - orbital distance
 - disk aspect ratio